eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture-and-technical-specifications.md

 # 6. Features of the White-Label Toolbox

 This chapter provides an overview on the features of the Age Verification White Label Solution.
-The white label solution is a toolbox and offers Age Verification App Providers, Proof of Age attestation Providers and Proof of age verifiers (Relying Parties) the opportunity to decide which services and software components they want to use and which functionalities they may want to supplement with commercial offers.
+The white label solution is a toolbox and offers Age Verification App Providers, Attestation Providers and Relying Partiesthe opportunity to decide which services and software components they want to use and which functionalities they may want to supplement with commercial offers.

 The white label solution will be implemented based on the open source EUDI Wallet Reference implementation libraries.

 ![Figure 12](./media/Figure_10_solution.png)